OkitaWan/Linux/readme.txt

-Git is a control system.
+Git is a control system 1.